Providing a superior blend of liberal and technical studies in the natural setting of Michigan’s Upper Peninsula

 Sault Ste.
-Marie (pronounced Soo Saint Marie and founded in 1668), in Michigan’s Upper Peninsula, where we share the international border with Sault Ste.
+Marie (pronounced Soo Saint Marie) was founded in 1668 in Michigan’s Upper Peninsula, where we share the international border with Sault Ste.
 Marie, Ontario.
 The two cities combine the advantages of a larger city with the safety and comfort of a smaller town.
 Between both, the population is about 100,000.

-The 115-acre campus is situated on the site of the former U.S. Army’s Fort Brady, fourteen of LSSU’s buildings are listed on various historic registers, creating a unique campus environment.
-Also, the campus overlooks Sault Ste.
-Marie, Michigan and Sault Ste.
+The 115-acre campus is situated on the site of the former U.S. Army’s Fort Brady with fourteen of LSSU’s buildings listed on various historic registers, creating a unique campus environment.
+Campus overlooks Sault Ste.
+Marie, Michigan, Sault Ste.
 Marie, Ontario, the St. Mary’s River, and the Soo Locks, the busiest locks in the world.

 Academics & Student Body

 Academic Calendar: Semester system – Fall and Spring.
 Summer session – May, June, and July.

 88% Michigan residents with students from every county.

 Lake State was the first in the country to offer an accredited four-year Fire Science program and is one of three such programs in the nation.

 Students working at our aquatic research laboratory maintain one of the few fisheries in North America.

 Life outside the classroom is wide and varied.
 Not only do we have one of the world’s largest backyards to hunt, fish, bike, ski, snowshoe and just relax, there are more than 60 campus clubs and organizations to get involved with.